D7ry/cs184-proj-writeup/proj1/writeup.md

 #### Getting UV coordinates
 As discussed above, to obtain UV coordinates, first we obtain the barycentric coordinates of the pixel using the member function `Triangle_2D::getBarycentricCoords(float a_x, float a_y, float& r_alpha, float& r_beta, float& r_gamma)`

-To convert the barycentric coords into UV coords, we perform a blending algorithm similar to color blending discussed in part 4, where we multiple the UV coodinates of each vertex by the corresponding barycentric coordinate, and then sum them up:
+To convert the barycentric coords into UV coords, we perform a blending algorithm similar to color blending discussed in part 4, where we multiply the UV coordinates of each vertex by the corresponding barycentric coordinate, and then sum them up:

 ```cpp
 void RasterizerImp::Triangle_2D::getUV(float a_x, float a_y, Vector2D& r_uv)